WillJRoper/uos-python-y1/README.md

 We will repeat this again and again: do not take the low weighting of this sub-module as a reflection of its importance, `Python` is an essential skill.
 Failure to engage now **will** lead to troubles down the road when the weightings are far higher and contributory.
 We have seen it before and, sadly, will undoubtedly see it again when a student hits a `Python` related problem in a later module which was discussed during this module.

 ## "Lab book"
 You will find the entirety of this course housed in this repo (or uploaded to Canvas where any updates to the content will be uploaded when necessary).
-Each Notebook is numbered, unsurprisingly you should do these in order starting at 1 and continuing from there.
-1_getting_setup.py is included as both a notebook and a pdf. **First open the pdf version or Notebooks/1_getting_setup.ipynb on GitHub.
-This notebook will tell you how to open notebooks for yourself!**.
+Each Notebook is numbered, unsurprisingly you should do these in order starting at 0 and continuing from there.

 You can take this module at your own pace, at the end there are bonus advanced concepts for those who progress fast and have an interest in going beyond the scope of the course.
-However, you should aim to keep to the general signposts within the worksheets.
-The earlier weeks will have multiple worksheets to do per session that cover the basics but as we delve into more complex features this will drop to a single notebook per session.
+However, you should aim to keep to the general signposts.
+The earlier weeks will have multiple notebooks to do per session that cover the basics but as we delve into more complex features this will drop to a single notebook per session.

 Not everyone enjoys coding as much as we do, **so do not worry if you find yourself struggling a little**, please make sure to ask the lecturers or AT for help if you need it.
 Programming can be daunting for the uninitiated and it can take time to start thinking like a programmer, but when you do your increased understanding of logic will help you throughout your whole degree/life.

 Each notebook will begin with a list of learning outcomes for that section followed by the content containing some worked examples.
 At the end of each section, there will be some exercises for you to complete to check your understanding of the chapter (remember to ask the ATs for help if you're stuck, they will **likely** have made all the same mistakes).

-Read the below about getting the notebooks but then start by reading through [the setup](https://github.com/WillJRoper/uos-python-y1/blob/main/Notebooks/0_getting_setup.ipynb) and go from there.
+**Read the sections below and then start at [the setup](https://github.com/WillJRoper/uos-python-y1/blob/main/Notebooks/0_getting_setup.ipynb) on GitHub.
+This notebook will tell you how to open notebooks for yourself either on the University system or your own machine!** Then go from there.

 ### Getting your own copy of the Notebooks

 You can try and follow the instructions below to get the notebooks for this module but you don't have to.
-A copy of this repo is available on Canvas with up-to-date documents on The Python Notebooks tab.
+A copy of the notebooks is available on Canvas on The Python Notebooks tab.
 I will go into detail about Git in due course.

 To get your copy of the notebooks to work on and edit as much as you like:
 - Open a terminal.
 (On Mac this is called Terminal.
 On Windows the default is Powershell).